unicef/publicgoods-toolkit/policy.md

 (TBD: I'd really like to provide another generic resource in here as well)

+### Enforcement of Trademarks

+Any widely-used DPG that builds a vibrant commuinity of users and developers around it will eventually face some difficult questions about
 ## Commercial Use

 Policy makers are sometimes tempted to try to discourage commercial